Procedure Guide ·Tooth Extraction ·2026

 Recovery & Aftercare

-Soft food only for 7-14 days while the extraction sites heal.
-Pain medication for 5-7 days.
-Antibiotics if infection was present.
+Soft food only for 7-14 days while sites heal.
+Pain meds 5-7 days.
+Antibiotics if infection present.
 No hard treats or toys.
-Most cats eat soft food comfortably within 24-48 hours.
-Even cats with full-mouth extractions learn to eat kibble eventually — the tongue pushes food to the back of the mouth.
+Most cats eat soft food within 24-48 hours.
+Full-mouth extraction cats learn to eat kibble eventually - the tongue pushes food to the back.
 Full healing in 1-2 weeks

 Total Cost - $200-$1,000/tooth